ironexdev/ent-stack-devops/docs/infrastructure-setup.md

 # Infrastructure Setup

 This section describes how to setup **UAT** environment for Application and Media hosting.
-- It is meant for developers that have at least some experience with AWS and Terraform.
+- ⚠ The documentation is written for developers that have at least some experience with AWS and Terraform.
-- If you don't want to use it, you can just delete the `infrastructure` and `bin/aws` folders.

 ## Application Hosting